10 Best Life Insurance Companies in Washington

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Washington is approximately 79.2 years which aligns with the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Washington have been cancer, heart disease, and accidental fatalities.
 The homicide rate in Washington is about 4.2 homicides per 100,000 residents, which is lower than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Washington, the 90th percentile income is currently $127,470.
 The median income in the state is roughly $50,450.
 Most financial advisors recommend acquiring a life insurance policy that covers your loved ones for between 10X and 20X your annual earnings.
-In Washington, this amounts to around $1,274,700 – $2,549,400 for most wealthy earners.
+In Washington, this amounts to around $1,274,700 – $2,549,400 for most affluent earners.

 Show Me Life Insurance Companies